udaylunawat/Word2vec/README.md

 ##Usage

-The `demo.ipynb` has my commented code.
-The `wordvec2tensor.ipynb` has the precompiled code, so you can see what the plots look like.
+The `testing.ipynb` has my commented code.
+The `thrones2vec.ipynb` has the code with output.